TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Background and Motivation

+{\bf Ch1: Lack of Iterative Feedback and Self-verification Ability.} Many LLM-based root cause analysis (RCA) systems attempt to map incident descriptions to root causes in a single, non-iterative step using fine-tuning or retrieval augmented generation (RAG)~\cite{RCACopilot, ahmed2023recommending, zhang2024automated, jiang2024xpert, li2023exploring, an2024nissist, zhang2023pace, wang2024rcagent, chen2019continuous, hamadanian2023holistic, shan2024face, wang2024netassistant, xie2024cloud}.
+This ``one-shot'' paradigm omits the critical processes of hypothesis iteration and evidence-backed confirmation.
+Consequently, it struggles when initial symptoms are non-indicative, as is common in AI workloads.
+For instance, on our dataset, the direct prediction models RCACopilot (GPT-4o + RAG) and DID-o1 (o1-preview) achieve low accuracies of only 48.1\% and 62.0\%, respectively (Figure~\ref{fig:motivation_accuracy}).
+These results reveal a fundamental process limitation: without an embedded mechanism for verification and feedback, diagnoses are less transparent and inherently less trustworthy.

-{\bf Ch2: Description-Based Retrieval Alone is Unreliable.} We then analyze the incorrect predictions made by RCACopilot~\cite{RCACopilot}.
-Due to the RAG design, the high error rate indicates that description-based retrieval is prone to choosing irrelevant historical incidents that are semantically similar but fundamentally different to the incident under investigation.
-Although some works have proposed methods to enhance the retrieval accuracy~\cite{wang2024searching, sawarkar2024blended}, the fundamental limitations of retrieval-based methods remain since the symptoms of AI workload incidents are often not directly indicative of their root causes (\cref{sec:ai_infra_incident}) and can be attributed to multiple factors~\cite{xiong2024superbench}.
-Consequently, reducing the error rate and providing more comprehensive diagnostic coverage for unseen incidents remain critical challenges.
+{\bf Ch2: Semantic-Based Retrieval Alone is Unreliable.} The reliance on semantic retrieval from incident descriptions is a primary source of diagnostic errors.
+Our analysis of RCACopilot's~\cite{RCACopilot} incorrect predictions reveals that its RAG-based design frequently retrieves historical incidents that are semantically similar but contextually and fundamentally irrelevant to the ongoing incident.
+While methods exist to enhance retrieval accuracy~\cite{wang2024searching, sawarkar2024blended}, the fundamental limitations of retrieval-based methods remain since semantic similarity is not a reliable proxy for causal relevance in the AI incident domain (\cref{sec:ai_infra_incident}) and can be attributed to multiple factors~\cite{xiong2024superbench}.
+Thus, improving diagnostic coverage and reducing errors remain critical challenges.